stephaniebarrett/printable-pc-case/README.md

 ## TODO
 - design the top panel
-- refine drive cage sizing & tolerances
 - support PCI expansion cards in the rear wall
 - support other mainboard specs
 - support other PSU specs
 - support various rack depth and height configurations
-- add export script for non-windows machines and provide options to export a subset of parts
+- add export script for non-windows machines and refine options to export a subset of parts